pawamoy/website/_posts/2019-10-17-save-pytest-logs-as-artifact-gitlab-ci.md

   before adding our own.
 - we set our handler using the `log_path` variable, the `TRACE` level (the lowest level to catch everything), and the mode `"w"`.
-  The default mode is `"a"`, like append, but we want don't want to keep the logs of previous runs, so we overwrite each time.
+  The default mode is `"a"`, for append, but we want don't want to keep the logs of previous runs, so we overwrite them each time.
 - finally, enable the logger for your package.

 We're setup.